Plaza de la Independencia (Madrid)

+The 18th-century Alcalá Gate is the primary feature of the plaza, and sits in the middle of its roundabout.
+The gate is one of the major symbols of the city of Madrid.
+It is part of the Paseo del Prado y Buen Retiro UNESCO World Heritage Site, and has been described as a second kilometre zero within Madrid.

-The square was opened in 1778 during the reign of King Carlos III.
+The gate and plaza were constructed in 1778 during the reign of King Carlos III.
 It was designed by architect Francesco Sabatini.
+At that time, it served as an entry/exit gate for the city.
 However, the current shape of the square dates back to 1869.
 It is mainly surrounded with buildings from the late nineteenth and early twentieth centuries, built during the expansion of the city of Madrid.